-- Writing is a developmental process so whatever level individuals achieve their writing will be highly valued - Pupils will learn to write in order to communicate meaning to a wide range of audiences - Drama and role-play activities will be used to stimulate creative writing opportunities. - Children will be able to choose to write in their free time - Children will have the opportunity to complete free writing in diary work activities in lower school and as open ended tasks in Upper School - Pupils will use a range of strategies to develop their spelling skills including phonic lessons, use of word books and encouragement to use dictionaries - Pupils will learn to punctuate their writing to increase meaning according to their level of understanding - Pupils will be encouraged, where possible, to re-read their writing and self-correct or supportcorrect their errors - When writing, pupils will be encouraged to use a wide range of vocabulary - Pupils will be taught to write for a range of purposes at text level - Writing will be cross-curricular and, where appropriate, take place in purposeful activities outside of Literacy sessions - Children will learn from the scheme of work which covers objectives taken from the National Curriculum using Hamilton Trust as a guide or from EYFS development matters in the Lower School and for children working in the Lower Upper School classes.
+- Writing is a developmental process, therefore whatever level individuals achieve their writing will be highly valued - Pupils will learn to write in order to communicate meaning to a wide range of audiences - Drama and role-play activities will be used to stimulate creative writing opportunities. - Children will be able to choose to write in their free time - Children will have the opportunity to complete free writing in diary work activities in lower school and as open ended tasks in Upper School - Pupils will use a range of strategies to develop their spelling skills including phonic lessons, use of word books and encouragement to use dictionaries - Pupils will learn to punctuate their writing to increase meaning according to their level of understanding - Pupils will be encouraged, where possible, to orally rehearse and to re-read their writing and selfcorrect or support-correct their errors - When writing, pupils will be encouraged to use a wide range of vocabulary - Pupils will be taught to write for a range of purposes at text level - Writing will be cross-curricular and, where appropriate, take place in purposeful activities outside of Literacy sessions - Children will learn from Cornerstones schemes of work, which cover objectives taken from the National Curriculum or from EYFS Development Matters.